sparkflows/sparkflows-docs/docs/tutorials/analytics/nyc-taxidata-annalysis.rst

 Calculate the speed per hour
 -----------------------------

-It Calculate the speed per hour using SQL Node.
+It calculate the speed per hour using SQL Node.

 Processor Configuration